This page was first published on the 28th of November, 2016 and last updated on the 3rd of May, 2017 by Patrick Carpen.

-The word “debate” comes from “de”, possibly meaning “down” or “completely” and “battiere”, possibly meaning “fight” or “beat.”
+The word “debate” comes from “de”, possibly meaning “down” or “completely”, and “battiere,” possibly meaning “fight” or “beat.”
 Words of similar root may include “battered” and “battle.”

-A debate in modern usage, and for the purpose of this article, is a formal argument between two groups which is performed in front of an audience.
-These two groups are usually two teams in a school, and also two different teams from two different schools, regions, etc.
+A debate, in modern usage, and for the purpose of this article, is a formal argument between two groups which is performed in front of an audience.
+These two groups are usually two teams in a school, or two different teams from two different schools, regions, etc.

 Debates are included as part of a school’s curricula to stimulate research and excitement, which ultimately contribute to learning.
 Because winning a debate often leads to a sense of accomplishment, glory, trophies and prizes, both sides push themselves to the limit to take home the gold.

 A debate team of a school may consist of three speakers: a first speaker, a second speaker and a third speaker, and one backup speaker, who stands by in case one of the three speakers is not well and falls out of the program.

 When the debate is performed, it is usually done in front of an audience of students in the school’s auditorium.
 There is a panel of judges and a group of timekeepers, who make sure the debaters use the specific time allotted to each of them.
 And this brings us to the “timings of a debate.”

 When writing a debate, it must be practiced and confirmed that each debater can complete their speeches within the allotted time frame.
 And this brings us to:

 The time allocation of each debater is as follows:

 Second Speaker – 5 minutes